Aliases for PITX3 Gene

 GeneCards Summary for PITX3 Gene

-PITX3 (Paired-Like Homeodomain 3) is a Protein Coding gene.
-Diseases associated with PITX3 include cataract 11, multiple types and anterior segment mesenchymal dysgenesis.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+PITX3 (Paired Like Homeodomain 3) is a Protein Coding gene.
+Diseases associated with PITX3 include Cataract 11, Multiple Types and Anterior Segment Dysgenesis 1.
+Among its related pathways are Dopaminergic Neurogenesis.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcriptional activator activity, RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is PITX2.

 UniProtKB/Swiss-Prot for PITX3 Gene